The Christians (band): Band biography

-The name of the band refers to the surname of the three brothers that were originally in the line-up, and is also coincidentally guitarist Henry Priestman's middle name.
+The name of the band is the surname of the three brothers who were originally in the line-up, and guitarist Henry Priestman's middle name.

-Garry Christian (born 27 February 1955, Liverpool) (lead vocals), Roger Christian (born 13 February 1950; died 8 March 1998 of a brain tumour) (vocals, instrumentalist), Russell Christian (born 8 July 1956) (keyboards, saxophone, vocals), and Henry Priestman (born Henry Christian Priestman, 21 June 1955, in Hedon, brought up in Liverpool) (keyboards, guitars, vocals) formed the band in 1985.
+The band was formed in Liverpool in 1985 by brothers Garry (lead vocals), Roger (vocals, instrumentalist), and Russell (keyboards, saxophone, vocals), together with Henry Priestman (keyboards, guitars, vocals).
 Paul Barlow (drums), Mike Bulger (guitar/vocals) and Tony Jones on bass were also early members.
 Because of a reluctance to tour, Roger left in 1987 to record a solo album.

 In Rock: The Rough Guide, critic Charles Bottomley, described them as "The Temptations in ripped jeans, producing gritty-centred songs in a sugary vocal shell".

 Chart history

 Their first five singles all made the top 40 in Britain, and their debut album The Christians (1987) entered the UK Albums Chart at number 2.
 It eventually sold over a million copies.
 The highest-placed single from this album was "Ideal World", which reached number 14 in the UK Singles Chart.

 In 1988, they released a cover of The Isley Brothers' "Harvest for the World", with all proceeds going to charity.
 The video for the track was an animation, created by four leading animation companies, including Aardman Animations.
 The video won several awards, and the single reached number 8 in the UK singles chart, their sixth consecutive British top 40 hit.

 1989 saw another charity single success, this time as performers on a version of "Ferry Cross the Mersey", released in aid of those affected by the Hillsborough disaster.
-The single stayed at number one for several weeks (No. 5 in Germany).
+The single spent three weeks at number one in the UK charts.